 - Bilingual Ensemble - Find somebody that speaks another language and ask them to teach your team a song in that language.
 Take a video of your team singing it together!

-- Inked - Find somebody with an amazing tattoo and recreate it in pen, marker, or paint on another team member’s body.
+- Tattoo task - Find somebody with an amazing tattoo and recreate it in pen, marker, or paint on another team member’s body.
 Take a photo of both!

 - How’d They Do That? - Take a video of somebody on your team performing street magic.
 Bonus points if the performance draws (real or improvised) outrageous reactions!

-- Bella Notte - Find somebody not on your team and take a photo of one of your team members recreating the Spaghetti scene from Lady and the Tramp with them.
+- Bella Notte - Find a person outside your team and take a photo of one of your team members recreating the Spaghetti scene from Lady and the Tramp with them.

 Office Scavenger Hunt Idea Set 2: Incentivize Creative Mission Submissions

-As the team running the GooseChase platform over the years, we’ve seen our fair share of photo and video scavenger hunt submissions.
+As the team running the Goosechase platform over the years, we’ve seen our fair share of photo and video scavenger hunt submissions.
+We're always blown away by your creativity!
 While many submissions are trying to fulfill the bare minimum of the mission requirements in order to score points, once in a while we see teams go all out and put on skits worthy of Monty Python.
 Including missions that leave room for participants to express their creativity also activates participants’ artistic sides.
-If you choose to put together a wrap-up video of your GooseChase (easily done by exporting all submission footage at the end of your game), including creative missions will ensure you collect lots of good footage to use!
+If you choose to put together a wrap-up video of your Goosechase (easily done by exporting all submission footage at the end of your game), including creative missions will ensure you collect lots of good footage of employees to use!

 - Air Guitar Hero - Take a video of your team air-instrumenting a song cover of your favourite rock band.
 Bonus points for costumes!

-- Portrait Sitting - Draw a one-minute portrait of one member on your team and take a photo of the completed artwork!
+- Portrait Sitting - Draw a one-minute portrait of a person on your team and take a photo of the completed artwork.
+Talk about team culture!

 - Chopped: Office Edition! - Prepare your most impressive take on a meal that includes ingredients found in the break room.
 Take a video of your master chef presenting and explaining your creation.